Kalyansagarsuri: Pilgrimage to Palitana

 Approximately 15,200 people participated in the pilgrimage.
 Out of these, 200 were male ascetics, 300 were female ascetics, and 15,000 male and female laity (Śrāvakas and Śrāvikas).
 It took one month for the four-fold sangha to reach Palitana from Jamnagar.
 After paying their homage to the presiding deity Rishabhanatha, the brothers initiated the construction of a temple atop Mount Shatrunjaya on the 9th day of the bright half of Marghshirsh month in 1594 CE.

 In 1596 CE, a businessman named Raaysinh Nagda organized a pilgrimage to Palitana with the vow of 6 Ri's under the guidance of Kalyansgarsuri.

 Consecration as Achalgacchadhipati

-His preceptor, Acharya Dharmamurtisuri, in his final days, went to Prabhaspatan, where he called demi-goddess Mahakali to solve his dilemma of who to appoint as his successor and to give them the powers of invisibility and flying.
+His preceptor, Acharya Dharmamurtisuri, in his final days, went to Veraval, where he called demi-goddess Mahakali to solve his dilemma of who to appoint as his successor and to give them the powers of invisibility and flying.
 Mahakali suggested to choose Kalyansagarsuri as his successor and give him the powers.
 He was appointed as the leader of Achal Gacch on 11th day of the dark half of the Paush month in 1611 CE in the town of Patan.
 After the demise of Acharya Dharmamurtisuri, he was declared as Achalgacchadhipati.
 In 1613 CE, he was given the title of "Yugpradhan" in Udaipur by Chaturvidha Jaina Sangha of India.